Discover The Secret Worksheet For Family Life Merit Badge That Scouts Swear By

 How It Fits Into Scouting

 Scouting isn’t just about knots and campfires.
-But it’s about building character, and the Family Life merit badge is a cornerstone of that mission.
+It’s about building character, and the Family Life merit badge is a cornerstone of that mission.
 By completing the badge, you demonstrate that you can apply Scouting principles to everyday life—something that resonates with every Scoutmaster, council member, and, most importantly, your own family.

 Why the Worksheet Matters